-Maintenance capital expenditures for the remainder of fiscal 2023 are estimated to be approximately \$8.0 million to \$9.0 million, excluding the capital requirements for leased fleet.
-In addition, we plan to invest approximately \$2.0 million in our propane operations.
-Distributions for the balance of fiscal 2023, at the current quarterly level of \$0.1525 per unit, would result in aggregate payments of approximately \$16.3 million to Common Unit holders, \$0.9 million to our General Partner (including \$0.8 million of incentive distribution as provided for in our Partnership Agreement) and \$0.8 million to management pursuant to the management incentive compensation plan which provides for certain members of management to receive incentive distributions that would otherwise be payable to the General Partner.
-Under the terms of our sixth amended and restated revolving credit facility agreement, our term loan is repayable in quarterly payments of \$4.1 million and we expect to pay \$12.4 million for the remainder of fiscal 2023.
-Further, subject to any additional liquidity issues or concerns resulting from wholesale price volatility, we may repurchase Common Units pursuant to our unit repurchase plan, as amended from time to time, and seek attractive acquisition opportunities within the Availability constraints of our revolving credit facility and funding resources.
+Maintenance capital expenditures for the remainder of fiscal 2023 are estimated to be approximately \$6.5 million to \$7.5 million, excluding the capital requirements for leased fleet.
+In addition, we plan to invest approximately \$1.0 million in our propane operations.
+If, and only to the extent that, cash distributions to our unitholders remain at the current quarterly level of \$0.1625 per unit for the balance of fiscal 2023, the Company would make aggregate payments of approximately \$11.6 million to Common Unit holders, \$0.7 million to our General Partner (including \$0.6 million of incentive distribution as provided for in our Partnership Agreement) and \$0.6 million to management pursuant to the management incentive compensation plan which provides for certain members of management to receive incentive distributions that would otherwise be payable to the General Partner.
+The amount of cash distributions payable to our unitholders, if any, depends on the amount of cash flow generated by the Company and our compliance with certain financial covenants under our sixth amended and restated revolving credit facility agreement.
+Under the terms of our sixth amended and restated revolving credit facility agreement, our term loan is repayable in quarterly payments of \$4.1 million and we expect to pay \$8.3 million for the remainder of fiscal 2023.
+Further, subject to any additional liquidity issues or concerns resulting from wholesale price volatility and our compliance with the financial covenants under our sixth amended and restated revolving credit facility agreement, we may repurchase Common Units pursuant to our unit repurchase plan, as amended from time to time, and seek attractive acquisition opportunities within the Availability constraints of our revolving credit facility and funding resources.